-This document also summarises the extent to which the Fund's governance practices and arrangements follow the recommendations in the ASX Council Principles and Recommendations.
-Further information relating specifically to the Fund can be found atwww.ampcapital.com/wtif.
+This benchmark and disclosure document also summarises the extent to which the Fund's governance practices and arrangements follow the recommendations in the ASX Council Principles and Recommendations.
+Further information relating specifically to the Fund can be found at www.dexus.com/dcifinvest.